Pester considers all files named

 .Tests.ps1 to be test files.
 This is the default naming convention that is used by almost all projects.

-Test files are placed in the same directory as the code that they test.
 Each file is called as the function it tests.
 This means that for a function

 Get-Emoji we would have